bitweeder/Lucena-Utilities/README.md

 - beef up the compile-time diagnostic script
 - factor i18n string conversion and other utilities into their own libraries or simple source distributions
 - replace Status (and its dependents) with [std]::outcome and friends
-- fix symbol visibility and linker hints to support building as a dynamic library
+- test building as a dynamic library

 ## Contributing